michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

   - Max **15 minutes/day**
   - Minimal costs (GCP cost-conscious, no DB usage)
 - Treat it like a creative outlet, not a chore.

+My main goal with this project was/is to learn and get experience with tech I don't normally play with.
+This included building something complex with Cursor and also deploying multiple connected services to GCP.
+I needed it to be easy to operate once I built it, the goal being that the scraping of Fox and MSNBC is automated and I can just review/publish the newsletter.
+AI has it's problems but the current models are very, very good at summarizing medium length articles.
+This leads to hallucination not being a problem because all context is contained in each LLM call.
+It also seemed like a fun way to think through a marketing exercise in how to attract subscribers.

 ---